maxheld83/ghpages/README.md

 This works by having your action instance `git push` your chosen asset folder (`BUILD_DIR`) to the `gh-pages` branch of your GitHub repository for the `gh-pages` branch to be served.
 If you are running this action inside an [organization or user repository](https://help.github.com/articles/user-organization-and-project-pages/) (named `username/username.github.io`) it will deploy to the `master` branch instead.

+Remember to add appropriate [filter action](https://github.com/actions/bin/tree/master/filter) as dependencies on this action to avoid deploying from all branches, as well as to avoid "infinite loops" where the deployment itself would trigger another run.

 Remember that you may also have to adjust your [repository settings](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/).

 Because this action deploys to separate, "deploy-only" branches, you can not use it if you want to deploy from a repo subdirectory such as `docs/`.